0xf17/ach2019/README.md

 ### Week 1 Exercises
 1. See What is GitHub? https://www.youtube.com/watch?v=w3jLJU7DT5E
 2. Sign up on GitHub and perform https://guides.github.com/activities/hello-world/
-3. Group exercise: Build a collective definition of what is a good algorithm
+3. Group exercise: Build a collective definition of what is a good algorithm (This is also part of A1)
 4. Research about Computer architecture
 5. Complete runtime analysis of Linear Search algorithm
-6. Exercise 1: Runtime analysis of Binary Search, Merge Sort and Quick Sort
+6. Exercise 1: Runtime analysis of Binary Search, Merge Sort and Quick Sort (This is also part of A1)

 ### Week 2
 1. Counting Arithmetic instructions